 Dr Emma Jean Kelly, project manager for Kei roto i te miru - Inside the Bubble, being interviewed via Zoom by Jacqui Keelan (Ngati Porou, living in Waikato) about the project and her experience of lockdown.

-‘Jack’s Story’ is the first in a series of podcasts based on these oral histories and was published on 24 August 2020.
-This was a special release for Pride 2020.
-The ten episode podcast series ‘Kei Roto i te Miru: Inside the Bubble’ will be launched on 25th March 2021.
+‘Jack’s Story’ is a special release in a series of podcasts based on these oral histories and was published on 24 August 2020.
+This bonus episode was released for Pride 2020.
+The podcast series ‘Kei Roto i te Miru: Inside the Bubble’ will be launched on 25th March 2021.

 ‘Jack’s Story', was produced after Will Hansen interviewed friends, flatmates and neighbours for this ‘Queerintine’ (Queers in Quarantine) collection of four interviews.
 These can be listened to in full through Ngā Pātaka Kōrero Auckland Libraries: Kei roto i te Muri, Inside the Bubble: A Covid-19 Oral History Project, recorded with Will Hansen April 2020, Auckland Libraries Heritage Collection, OH_1431.